andkerr/lorenz_attractor/README.md

 A simple implementation of the
 [Lorenz Attractor](https://en.wikipedia.org/wiki/Lorenz_system).
-Complete with a CLI, that supports up to 5 simultaneous attractors and sets of initial conditions.
+Complete with a CLI that supports up to 5 simultaneous attractors and sets of initial conditions.

 Inspired by